 Pincer Grasp Activities for Kids

-Babies aren’t the only ones who need to practice pincer grasp.
-As we talked about earlier, it is an important grasp for future pencil grasp skills so a child is able to hold the pencil between the tips of the thumb and index finger for a tripod grasp, or additional middle finger for the quadrupod grasp.
+Babies aren't the only ones who need to practice pincer grasp.
+As we talked about earlier, it is an important grasp for future pencil grasp skills so a child is able to hold the pencil between the tips of the thumb and index finger for a tripod grasp, or an additional middle finger for the quadrupod grasp.

-- Play board games (Operation, Guess Who, Monopoly etc)
+- Play board games (Operation, Guess Who, Monopoly, etc)

 - Play card games